Back to Search Start Over

 Abstract

-Background: The Dantu blood group variant protects against P. falciparum infections but its wider consequences have not been previously explored.
-Here, we investigate the impact of Dantu on susceptibility to bacteraemia.<br />Methods: We conducted a case-control study in children presenting with community-acquired bacteraemia to Kilifi County Hospital in Kenya between 1998 and 2010.
-We used logistic regression to test for associations between the Dantu marker SNP rs186873296 A>G and both all-cause and pathogen-specific bacteraemia under an additive model.
-We used date of admission as a proxy measure of malaria transmission intensity, given known differences in malaria prevalence over the course of the study.<br />Results: Dantu was associated with protection from all-cause bacteraemia (OR=0.81, p=0.014), the association being greatest in homozygotes (OR=0.30, p=0.013).
-This protection was shared across the major bacterial pathogens but, notably, was only significant during the era of high malaria-transmission pre-2003 (OR=0.79, p=0.023).<br />Conclusions: Consistent with previous studies showing the indirect impact on bacteraemia risk of other malaria-associated red cell variants, our study also shows that Dantu is protective against bacteraemia via its effect on malaria risk.
-Dantu does not appear to be under balancing selection through an increased risk of bacterial infections.<br /> (© The Author(s) 2024.
+Background: The Dantu blood group variant protects against Plasmodium falciparum infections, but its wider consequences have not been previously explored.
+Here, we investigate the impact of Dantu on susceptibility to bacteremia.<br />Methods: We conducted a case-control study in children presenting with community-acquired bacteremia to Kilifi County Hospital in Kenya between 1998 and 2010.
+We used logistic regression to test for associations between the Dantu marker single-nucleotide polymorphism rs186873296 A > G and both all-cause and pathogen-specific bacteremia under an additive model.
+We used date of admission as a proxy measure of malaria transmission intensity, given known differences in malaria prevalence over the course of the study.<br />Results: Dantu was associated with protection from all-cause bacteremia (OR, 0.81; P = .014), the association being greatest in homozygotes (OR, 0.30; P = .013).
+This protection was shared across the major bacterial pathogens but, notably, was only significant during the era of high malaria transmission pre-2003 (OR, 0.79; P = .023).<br />Conclusions: Consistent with previous studies showing the indirect impact on bacteremia risk of other malaria-associated red cell variants, our study also shows that Dantu is protective against bacteremia via its effect on malaria risk.
+Dantu does not appear to be under balancing selection through an increased risk of bacterial infections.<br />Competing Interests: Potential conflicts of interest.
+All authors: No reported conflicts.
+All authors have submitted the ICMJE Form for Disclosure of Potential Conflicts of Interest.
+Conflicts that the editors consider relevant to the content of the manuscript have been disclosed.<br /> (© The Author(s) 2024.
 Published by Oxford University Press on behalf of Infectious Diseases Society of America.)

 Details